X icon white, transparent background.

 👉 Discover Leapsome Meetings

-On the flip side, unstructured employee one on ones can leave both manager and report questioning the value of the meeting.
+On the flip side, unstructured employee one-on-one can leave both manager and report questioning the value of the meeting.

 It’s true that a casual one to one check-in can be a great way to build relationships and make employees feel appreciated.
 However, for truly productive conversations that move the needle on big topics like team goals, employee performance, and career development, you’ll need to structure your discussions.
 Our Workforce Trends report showed that 90% of employees say that a clear meeting agenda makes meetings more productive.